billigitt/UnderreportedAndTemporallyAggregated/README.md

 # Methods

-SS1: Outline that we compare 3 methods: Cori et al, Ogi-Gittins et al, and our new method on simulated and RWD.
+*SS1*: Outline that we compare 3 methods: Cori et al, Ogi-Gittins et al, and our new method on simulated and RWD.

+P1: EpiEstim and what it has been used for

+P2: Why not accounting for under-reporting or aggregation may be bad

+P3: What original paper does

+P4: How original method can be improved by our new approach

-SS2: Outline Ogi-Gittins et al. and what it serves to do (account for temp-agg inc data)
+*SS2*: Outline Ogi-Gittins et al. and what it serves to do (account for temp-agg inc data)

-SS3: Detailed description of improvement to Ogi-Gittins et al., which gives rise to new approach.
+*SS3*: Detailed description of improvement to Ogi-Gittins et al., which gives rise to new approach.

-Add in algorithm describing method, as well as simple explanation that if we do the same as Method 1 but accept all simulations above
+Add in schematic describing method, as well as simple explanation that if we do the same as Method 1 but accept all simulations above the data.

-SS4: Outbreak data-sets.
-A) Simulated data, B) Real-world data C) Real world data that is manipulated
+*SS4*: Outbreak data-sets.
+A) Simulated data, B) Real-world data C) Real-world data that is manipulated

-P1: Test on simulated data so that we can see difference in straightforward manner
-P2: Test on large number of epidemics in simulate data, and compare to Epi-Estim
+P1: Test on large number of epidemics in simulate data, and compare to Epi-Estim and Ogi-Gittins et al. Seek to compare single inference, large-scale differences and the effect of $\rho$.

-P3: Compare to Ogi-Gittins et al. (with simple scaling) on RWD
+P2: Compare to Ogi-Gittins et al. (with simple scaling) on RWD to see if the scaling is a worthy approach.

-P4: Then look at influence of different values of $\rho$ for simulated and real-world data.
+P3: Then look at influence of different values of $\rho$ for real-world data.

 # Results

+See above

 # Conclusions

+Adding in point of beta-binomial likelihood